 Penn State Altoona Motorsports Club

 We offer students a hands-on learning experience to supplement everything they learn at Penn State, whether the student is an Engineering major, Security Risk Analysis major, Business major, Information Systems Technology major, or any other major at Penn State Altoona.
-Our club, through the BAJA SAE competition, provides students with an opportunity to express the potential of their knowledge and creativity in a real world situation.
-Some students choose to work on the finance and budget aspects of designing the vehicle while others work on multi-media, sales, and marketing materials.
+Our club, through the BAJA SAE competition, provides students with an opportunity to express the potential of their knowledge and creativity in a real-world situation.
+Some students choose to work on the finance and budget aspects of designing the vehicle, while others work on multimedia, sales, and marketing materials.

-A large portion of the students choose to focus on engineering design and fabrication.
+Many students choose to focus on engineering design and fabrication.
 Undoubtedly, all students enjoy the testing aspect.
 We work hard to foster an environment of inclusion, in which experienced members mentor new members every step of the way.
 Everyone is welcome in this club, regardless of engineering or technical background.

 Penn State Altoona Aerospace Club (PSAAC)